Bell Hill

 Complete the claim form accurately, including all required medical and employment information.
 Don’t forget to attach medical documentation from your healthcare provider to substantiate your claim.

 Submit the claim form and documentation as instructed by HR or the insurance provider to initiate the review process.
-Follow up regularly for status updates, keeping in mind that benefits may be reduced if you’re receiving compensation from other sources.
+Be sure to follow up regularly for status updates—this is particularly important for elders, who may face additional medical or administrative challenges, while keeping in mind that benefits may be reduced if you’re receiving compensation from other sources.

 Duration and Amount of Benefits